naivary/objst/README.md

 found it will automatically be registered to the runtime and the content-type meta data will be specified.
 Every new object created after the extension is registered to the runtime using `objst.NewObject` will automatically have the `MetaKeyContentType` set so you don't have to worry about it.
-To make your life as easy as possible you can any kind of init function which will register your unofficial mime types using `objst.AddExtensionType`:
+To make your life as easy as possible you can any kind of init function which will register your unofficial mime types using `mime.AddExtensionType`:

 ```golang
 func main() {